The Mirror Method

 Because life happens — and keeps happening, no one can “process everything once and for all”.
 We are living, feeling beings.
 Life brings its lemons, and always will.

-But we can learn 100 ways to make lemonade — and keep that inner toolbox with us.
+But we can learn 100 ways to make lemonade — and keep that inner toolbox with us wherever we go and whatever we have to face.

 Just like you, I get overloaded, feel emotional pain, struggle with habits, sometimes need clarity or strength, and there are moments when I disconnect from myself or freeze in frustration.
 It is just as much an essential part of life as feeling calm, relaxed and well.